amouro/drupalden_iwakuni_2023/section-3.md

 So, How do we type, what's CJK keyboards look like?

 From left to right, we see two Traditional Chinese keyboards.
-And there are two Korean keyboard layout and two Japanese layout on in mobile with a "3 by 3" grid or a comapct keyboard layout which has the 50 essential sound characters.
+And there are two Korean keyboard layout and two Japanese layout on in mobile, or a comapct keyboard layout that has 50 essential sound characters.

-For those who you don't know the languages, they looks like puzzles.
+For those who you don't know the languages, they may look like puzzles.

 <b>Next slide >>>>></b>
 -->